ramsey/php-library-starter-kit/README.md

 <!-- DESC_END -->

 <!-- COC_START -->
-This project adheres to a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to uphold this code.
 <!-- COC_END -->

 <!-- USAGE_START -->